thisdougb/thisdougb.github.io/_posts/2017-01-12-rotate-passwords-ansible-hashivault.md

 4. An automated task would allow increased password rotation frequency
 5. An automated task can be tested, and will never go beyond its scope
 6. Storing the password in a shared-secret vault is our break glass
-7. Integrating with AD would be great, allowing seamless access control
+7. Integrating with AD would be great, allowing seamless runtime access control
+8. Passwords should not be stored in Git, deploy scripts, etc

 What’s a good quality approach to ticking off all of the above points?

 A full-fat automation approach of course.
-The image shows running a password rotation as an authenticated user.
+The image shows running a password rotation playbook as an AD authenticated user.
 User _ian_ being authorised to rotate passwords, and user _dervla_ not being authorised.

 ![Authentication rotate password playbook examples](/images/rotate-password-play_800x600.png)